fabric/fabric/docs/changes/compatibility.rst

 You may, if you wish, use ``from fabric.api import *``, though this is technically not Python best practices; or you may import directly from the Fabric submodules (e.g. ``from fabric.decorators import hosts``.)
-See :doc:`usage` for more information.
+See :doc:`../usage/fabfiles` for more information.

 Python version
 --------------